George S. Patton: Accident and death

 Patton's chief of staff Major General Hobart Gay invited him on a pheasant hunting trip on 9 December 1945 near Speyer, Germany to lift his spirits.
 He noted derelict cars along the side of the road and said, "How awful war is.
 Think of the waste."
-Moments later, the 1938 Cadillac limousine driven by PFC Horace Woodring collided with an American army truck driven by T/5 Robert L. Thompson.
+Moments later, the 1938 Cadillac limousine in which they were driven by PFC Horace Woodring collided with an American army truck driven by T/5 Robert L. Thompson.
 Patton's regular driver was Sgt.
 Francis "Jeep" Sanza, but he had left the Army in November 1945.

 Gay and others were only slightly injured, but Patton hit his head on the glass partition that separated the front and back seats.
 He began bleeding from a gash to the head and complained that he was paralyzed and having trouble breathing.
 He was taken to a hospital in Heidelberg where he was found to have a compression fracture and dislocation of the cervical third and fourth vertebrae, resulting in a broken neck and cervical spinal cord injury that rendered him paralyzed from the neck down.

-Patton spent most of the next 12 days in spinal traction to decrease the pressure on his spine.
-All non-medical visitors were forbidden except his wife Beatrice, who had flown from the U.S. Patton had been told that he had no chance to ever again ride a horse or resume normal life, and he commented, "This is a hell of a way to die."
+Patton spent most of the next twelve days in spinal traction to decrease the pressure on his spine.
+All non-medical visitors were forbidden to see him, except for his wife Beatrice, who was flown in from the States.
+Patton was told he had no chance of ever riding a horse or resuming normal life again.
+To this he commented, "This is a hell of a way to die."
 He died in his sleep of pulmonary edema and congestive heart failure at about 6:00 pm on 21 December 1945 at age 60.